Peter Keville

 The Fault Line

-The weather was still bad, and the two-lane winding road from Inverness was fogged in and slick with rain.
+The two-lane winding road from Inverness was fogged in and slick with rain.
 As he drove, Father Max squinted over the wheel into the fog, trying to keep his old green Volvo in the right-hand lane.
 His lights were on, casting their beams into the murk for signs of the twisting faded median line and the right-hand shoulder.

 The stunning landscape of this section of Route 1 was this late afternoon a phantasmagoric blur of gnarled tree trunks, disappearing fence lines and the lower grassy slopes of rolling hills.
 About 50 yards to his right and below out of sight was a long cut of the San Andreas Fault, running north from Bolinas Bay into Tomales Bay.